Nicko McBrain: Awards, accolades and titles

 Nicko McBrain is often considered among the best and most influential heavy metal/hard rock drummers of all time.
 In 2008, he was inducted into Guitar Centre's Drum Legends Hall of Fame and, in 2020, into the Modern Drummer Hall of Fame.
 A year later McBrain was inducted into Rhythm Magazine Hall of Fame.

 In March 2024, McBrain performed in three concerts during the 52nd Mountbatten Festival of Music at the Royal Albert Hall.
 He stated that his involvement in this cultural event was a once-in-a-lifetime honour.

 Since 2019, McBrain has been an International Brand Ambassador and Director of British Drum Company.

+In 2016 McBrain and Iron Maiden were given the titles of Honorary Visitors of the Country Award in El Salvador.
+In 2019 McBrain and the rest of Iron Maiden all individually received the Relief Salon De Los Pasos Perdidos – State prize for their contribution to the development of Argentina’s culture and music.
+It was the first time it was awarded to artists outside of Argentina.
+In 2026, McBrain was inducted into the Rock and Roll Hall of Fame as a member of Iron Maiden.

+As a member of Iron Maiden McBrain has received numerous nominations, honours and awards including Grammy Awards and equivalents awards in many countries, Brit Awards, Ivor Novello Awards, Rockbjörnen Awards,and Juno Awards.
+For his full list of awards with Iron Maiden see see List of awards and nominations received by Iron Maiden.

 Equipment

 McBrain is a long-time user of Paiste cymbals and currently plays British Drum Company drums, moving from Sonor Drums and having previously endorsed Premier.
 For A Matter of Life and Death he used his Ludwig metal shell LM 402 snare drum which was purchased in 1975, making it the oldest drum in his kit.
 He endorses his own signature line of drum sticks made by Vic Firth.
 As of 2016, McBrain also uses Remo drumheads, Sonor hardware, an LP cowbell and a DW 9000 single pedal.

 While touring in 1986–87, he played a Sonor Phonic Plus High Tech drum kit.

 In 2010, McBrain used a Premier Elite drum kit.

 In 2016, McBrain played on a Sonor SQ² Custom drum kit made of beech, with a snare drum of birch.

 In 2022, McBrain announced his new endorsement with the British Drum Company (or BDC).

 In 2023, McBrain announced his switch from Remo drumheads to Code drumheads.